MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-powershell-support.md

 title: "PowerShell support for on-premises data gateway clusters"
 description: You can retrieve gateway and cluster information, modify the status within a gateway, or delete a gateway by using PowerShell commands.
 author: arthiriyer
-ms.author: arthii
+ms.author: mideboer
 manager: kvivek
-ms.reviewer: kvivek
+ms.reviewer: dougklo

 ms.technology:
 ms.topic: conceptual
-ms.date: 3/7/2022
+ms.date: 5/20/2022
 LocalizationGroup: Gateways
 ---